 - Financial assets at amortized cost;

-- Financial assets at FVTOCI;
+- Financial assets at FVTOCI; and

-- Undrawn lending commitments;
+- Undrawn lending commitments.

-- Commercial leases; and

-- Financial guarantee contracts.

 No impairment is recognized on equity investments in the scope of IFRS 9 - Financial Instruments (IFRS 9).
-The impairment of financial assets is presented in the consolidated balance sheet as a deduction in the gross carrying amount of securities and loans.
+The impairment of financial assets is presented in the consolidated balance sheet as a deduction in the gross carrying amount of loans.